vre-hub/vre-hub.github.io/src/pages/index.md

 If you want to deploy the VRE on your own infrastructure, of you want to submit an issue to help us improve the platform, please follow the [developer documentation](/docs/developer).

 ## Contact
-To contact the CERN VRE team with questions, doubts, problems accessing the meetings Indico category or the monitoring dashboards, please join the **[Slack channel](https://join.slack.com/t/vre-cern/shared_invite/zt-281r0dyw2-gDuDzDaNcaKfIM_Sf2T9OA)**.
-For more formal requests, i.e. conferences, webinars and events presentations, please email us at *escape-cern-ops@cern.ch*.
+To contact the CERN VRE team with questions, doubts, problems accessing the meetings Indico category or the monitoring dashboards, please join the **[Mattermost channel](https://mattermost.web.cern.ch/signup_user_complete/?id=zqaa9p5fqfd9bnnc64at4b5aye&md=link&sbr=su)**.
+For more formal requests, i.e. conferences, webinars and events presentations, please email us at *escape-cern-ops 'at' cern.ch*.

 ## Join the community
 There are two recurrent meetings open to all scientists/researchers/developers interested in the VRE.